-Prerequisites: Accuplacer score of 85(EA) or ACT score of 19 or MAT 050 (Grade of C or higher)
+Prerequisites: Accuplacer 61 (EA), ACT 19, SAT 500 or MAT 050 (Grade of C or higher)

 Furthers MAT 155 concepts, the course will include fundamentals of probability, statistics, and Euclidean geometry.
 Mathematical problem-solving, reasoning, critical thinking and communication will continue to be an integral part of this sequence.